Fujifilm cameras can shoot stills and video and automatically upload them directly into your Frame.io C2C Project.

 Setup

-If the FT-XH accessory grip is required for your camera, connect it to your camera body.
+If you are using the FT-XH accessory grip with your camera, connect it to your camera body.
 Refer to the manual from Fujifilm for more information.

 Power the camera on and open the main menu.